stripe/react-stripe-js/docs/migrating.md

 npm install @stripe/react-stripe
 ```

-Once you have installed, you need to update your import statements.
-Anywhere you
+After installing React Stripe, update your import statements.
+In places where
-used to import from `react-stripe-elements` you will now want to import from
+you used to import from `react-stripe-elements`, adjust your code to import from
 `@stripe/react-stripe`.

 #### Before